Air brake (aeronautics)

 An early type of air brake, developed in 1931, was fitted to the aircraft wing support struts.[4]

 In 1936, Hans Jacobs, who headed Nazi Germany's Deutsche Forschungsanstalt für Segelflug (DFS) glider research organization before World War II, developed blade-style self-operating dive brakes, on the upper and lower surface of each wing, for gliders.[5]
 Most early gliders were equipped with spoilers on the wings in order to adjust their angle of descent during approach to landing.
-More modern gliders use air brakes which may spoil lift as well as increase drag, dependent on where they are positioned.
+More modern gliders use air brakes that may spoil lift as well as increase drag, dependent on where they are positioned.

 A British report[6] written in 1942 discusses the need for dive brakes to enable dive bombers, torpedo bombers and fighter aircraft to meet their respective combat performance requirements and, more generally, glide-path control.
 It discusses different types of air brakes and their requirements, in particular that they should have no appreciable effect on lift or trim and how this may be achieved with split trailing edge flaps on the wings, for example.
 There was also a requirement to vent the brake surfaces using numerous perforations or slots to reduce airframe buffeting.